c3lang/c3-web/docs/language-rules/conversion.md

 #### 4. Subtraction with both sides pointers

 1. Resolve the operands.
-2. If the either side is a `void*`, it is cast to the other type.
+2. If either side is a `void*`, it is cast to the other type.
 3. If the types of the sides are different, this is an error.
 4. The result of the expression is isz.
 5. If this result exceeds the target width, this is an error.